cmendible/NetCoreConf/slides/PITCHME.md

 ### @color[rgb(104, 32, 121)](Azure Event Hubs)

 > Event Hub is the ideal service for telemetry ingestion from websites, apps and streams of big data

 ---?image=slides/img/slide.PNG

 ### @color[rgb(104, 32, 121)](Azure Event Hubs)

-- Distributed Data Streaming
 - Stream millions of events per second
 - Process real-time and batch on same stream
 - Handle volume, variety and velocity of data